mgegry/COM3529-Assignment/README.md

     1. Clone the repository on your machine
     2. Open the assignment project in Intellij Idea.
     3. Run MainAutoTester.java
-    4. The project has a console interface for to easy test the methods that I have created.
+    4. The project has a console interface to easy test the methods that I have created.

 To add your own test methods:
     1. Add your method as a static method in the TestMethod class